Keyfactor/signserver-ce/signserver/lib/1.6/readme.txt

-Bouncy castle version is 1.41 beta, used because of the bug in 1.39 that causes PKIXCertPathCheckers not to be called for Intermediate CA certificates
+Bouncy castle version is 1.43.

 More information and license
 can be found at http://www.bouncycastle.org